 Auberjonois' theatre credits stretch back to the 1960s.
 On Broadway, he's been seen in Coco, The Good Doctor, Big River and City of Angels.
 In the late '70s, he was part of a short-lived classic repertory company at the Brooklyn Academy of Music.
 His most recent stage credit was one of his unluckiest, last season's short-lived musical Dance of the Vampires.

-Irwin Corey's greatest fame came under the guise of "Prof. Irwin Corey," a wild-haired sham intellectual who boasts he is "The World's Foremost Authority."
+Bronson Pinchot, known to television viewers from "Perfect Strangers," has recently been taking an occasional Shakespearean turn at the Delacorte in Central Park, most recently as Pistol in last summer's Henry V. Irwin Corey's greatest fame came under the guise of "Prof. Irwin Corey," a wild-haired sham intellectual who boasts he is "The World's Foremost Authority."
 Corey has played the role in clubs and on television for decades.
 The 91-year-old actor has appeared in a scattering as Broadway shows, including the musical Flahooley and the Helen Hayes vehicle Mrs. McThing.
 His most recent Broadway credit was the 1974 Herb Gardner play Thieves.

 Sly Fox's opening date of April Fool's Day is an appropriate one.
 The play is based on Ben Jonson's classic comedy of greed and deception, Volpone.

 As reported earlier, Richard Dreyfuss will star as conniving miser, Foxwell J. Sly.
 Also producing Sly Fox with Schlossberg, Furman and Sprecher are Michael Gardener and James Fantaci by arrangement with Andrew Braunsberg.